-It was not really a big surprise when Microsoft Corporation acquires Navision A/S. Most people had seen it coming.
+It was not really a big surprise when it on May 7th, 2002 was announced that Microsoft Corporation acquired Navision A/S. Most people had seen it coming.
 The surprise was that Microsoft had paid about 2 billion USD (2002) for Navision and Axapta.
 That included what became the biggest Microsoft Development Center outside of the US, the former Navision Headquarter in Vedbæk, just north of Copenhagen.

 In 2000 Microsoft had a acquired Great Plains, Navision's biggest competitor on the US market, but the rumors said that Microsoft had realized that GP was not good enough to base their whole ERP strategy upon.
 Navision, Axapta and Great Plains was put together in a group at Microsoft called Microsoft Business Solutions and the name changed to Microsoft Business Solutions Navision.